-WRITE QUEUE SELECTION & WRITE OPERATION
+WRITE QUEUE SELECTION AND WRITE OPERATION (STANDARD MODE)

-The IDT72T51543/72T51553 multi-queue flow-control devices have up to 32 queues that data can be written into via a common write port using the data inputs, Din, write clock, WCLK and write enable, $\overline{\text{WEN}}$.
-The queue address present on the write address bus, WRADD during a rising edge on WCLK while write address enable, WADEN is HIGH, is the queue selected for write operations.
-The state of $\overline{\text{WEN}}$ is don't care during the write queue selection cycle.
-The queue selection only has to be made on a single WCLK cycle, this will remain the selected queue until another queue is selected, the selected queue is always the last queue selected.
+The IDT72T51546/72T51556 multi-queue flow-control devices can be configured up to a maximum of 32 queues into which data can be written via a common write port using the data inputs (Din), write clock (WCLK) and write enable (WEN).
+The queue to be written is selected by the address present on the write address bus (WRADD) during a rising edge on WCLK while write address enable (WADEN) is HIGH.
+The state of WEN does not impact the queue selection.
+The queue selection requires 1 WCLK cycle.
+All subsequent data writes will be to this queue until another queue is selected.

+Standard mode operation is defined as individual words will be written to the device as opposed to Packet Mode where complete packets may be written.
 The write port is designed such that 100% bus utilization can be obtained.
 This means that data can be written into the device on every WCLK rising edge including the cycle that a new queue is being addressed.
-When a new queue is selected for write operations the address for that queue must be present on the WRADD bus during a rising edge of WCLK provided that WADEN is HIGH.
-A queue to be written to need only be selected on a single rising edge of WCLK.